Terragrunt allows you to use built-in functions anywhere in terragrunt.hcl

 returns the absolute directory where the Terragrunt parent configuration file (by default terragrunt.hcl

 ) lives.
-This is useful when you need to use relative paths with remote Terraform configurations and you want those paths relative to your parent Terragrunt configuration file and not relative to the temporary directory where Terragrunt downloads the code.
+This is useful when you need to use relative paths with remote OpenTofu/Terraform configurations and you want those paths relative to your parent Terragrunt configuration file and not relative to the temporary directory where Terragrunt downloads the code.

 This function is very similar to get_terragrunt_dir() except it returns the root instead of the leaf of your terragrunt configuration folder.